aaugustin/django-pymssql/README.rst

 LICENSE file for details.
 Note that pymssql_ is released under the LGPL.

-Some database version checking code was borrowed from django-sqlserver_ which is also released under the MIT license..
+Some database version checking code was borrowed from django-sqlserver_ which is also released under the MIT license.

 .. _almost: https://github.com/aaugustin/django-pymssql/search?q=failing_tests
 .. _django-mssql: http://django-mssql.readthedocs.org/